 TRUTH AND JUSTICE FOR MEXICO AND THE WORLD!

 MAY THE DEATH WHICH CAPITALISM IMPOSES DIE!

 LONG LIVE THE LIFE WHICH RESISTANCE CREATES!

 From the mountains of the Mexican Southeast.

-Indigenous Revolutionary Clandestine Committee General Command of the Zapatista Army of National Liberation.
-Mexico, in the sixth month, that is in June, of the year of 2005.
+For the Indigenous Revolutionary Clandestine Committee-General Command of the Zapatista Army of National Liberation.

 Translated from Spanish by Henry Gales.